ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 3. [online] When no longer needed, make sure to 'Deactivate Credentials' for your '{{ site.globus.name }}' endpoint.

+## Globus v5 for PHI Users

+To use the PHI Compatible Globus ['UCSF Wynton PDT' endpoint], you _must_ be signed up for [Wynton Two-Factor Authentication]({{ '/get-started/duo-signup.html' | relative_url }}).

+Instead of using the non-PHI-compliant endpoint 'UCSF Wynton HPC', all PHI data must use the PHI-approved Globus endpoint 'UCSF Wynton PDT', which is associated with the pdt1 and pdt2 data-transfer nodes.

+1. Log in to Globus with your UCSF Campus ID.
+2. On the next screen, you will be notified 'Authentication Required'.
+3. Select your identity.
+4. This will take you to a screen where you are prompted to enter your Wynton Username and Password.
+Enter these.
+5. Your default Two-Factor Authentication will be notified.
+6. Approve, and Globus will continue to a screen representing the Wynton file system.

 ### Set up a Globus endpoint for your local machine